Psychological Sense of Community in Rural Southern Appalachian Schools: Relationship with Students’ Body Mass Index and Bullying

 Helen Bateman has been awarded funds to conduct a research project in the form of a survey administered to students in Grundy County middle schools that will allow her team to collect valuable information about the psychological and social problems that middle‑school students are facing in rural Southern Appalachia.
 More specifically, this survey is focused on the relationship between different types of aggressive behavior (relational and physical, proactive and reactive), victimization (physical and relational), self‑esteem, social skills, and sense of community in the classroom, and how they differentially impact children based on differences related to body mass index (BMI) and special needs.
 Findings from this research will enable them to expand their present community‑engagement program (Healthy Bodies &Healthy Minds) in order to address such problems.
 In addition to helping children, they will also provide Sewanee students and faculty with multiple new opportunities to engage in place‑based learning, and to learn how to be effective and informed citizens through their work on this project.

-The activities will begin in May 2017, and is expected to be a multi-year project.
+The activities will begin in May 2017; this is expected to be a multi-year project.